angebhd/C-flights-booking-managment/README.md

 # C-flights-booking-managment
-Small C project prensented for the completion of the course of Programming with C at AUCA
+A small C project presented for the completion of the Programming with C course at AUCA.